 How can states join the Compact?

-To participate in the Compact, a state’s legislature must introduce and enact a bill authorizing the state to join.
+To participate in the Compact, the state's, or territory's, legislature must introduce a bill, and enact a law authorizing the state to join.
 The language of the compact must be consistent in each state that joins.

 States participating in the Compact make an affirmative and informed choice to accept the Compact’s terms – made possible by the formal legislation, adopted and signed into law.